EVHaste/haste-makes-waste/_posts/2021-04-19-renegade-ghost-chapter-1.markdown

 She did not get to finish the joke.
 Apparently 10-90 meant *I intend to shoot this particular person dead immediately*, because they both opened fire.

-Ghost threw her hands in front of her instinctively, pressing against a surface only she could see.
+Esper threw her hands in front of her instinctively, pressing against a surface only she could see.
 The first bullet ricocheted off an an invisible wall of force and into a bottle of red wine on an end cap, coating the floor and sending fragments of glass into the air.
 The second hit a light fixture.
-They fired six more and Ghost had *no idea* where the rest went.
+They fired six more and Esper had *no idea* where the rest went.

 “Stop,” she said, keeping her hands in the air.
 “Don’t shoot!”
 Her ears were ringing, and she honestly was not sure if the officers had heard her.

 Her new *friend* bolted and dived into an aisle.
 The officers took three more shots at the sudden movement.
-Ghost wasn’t quick enough to catch them, and they punched into the shelving.
+Esper wasn’t quick enough to catch them, and they punched into the shelving.
 Hopefully that’s all they hit.

 The officers dived for cover, calling desperately for backup.
-And look, Ghost got it, she really did, but this was overkill.
+And look, Esper got it, she really did, but this was overkill.

 “Hey, cool it!
 Look, I'm not moving, we're good."